 In Australia, International Women's Day is marked by a range of events scattered across the country in urban centres and rural towns alike.
 These include marches, conferences, and community gatherings focusing on important themes relevant to gender parity.
 They serve as platforms for dialogue, reflection and action towards gender equality.
 Educational institutions, organisations, and government bodies across the country also host initiatives to raise awareness on women's rights and equality.
 The observance universally occurs on March 8, a date shared by all participating countries, including Australia.

-Facts about International Women's Day
+Top 10 Facts for 2026 International Women's Day in Australia

 In the News and Trending in Australia for International Women's Day